 In a few cases, hypothermia can be a symptom of severe infections in babies.
 Two such infections are meningitis and neonatal sepsis.

 Meningitis is a bacterial infection that causes inflammation of the spinal cord membranes.
-It may cause fever in some babies, and there may be a drop in the body temperature in others.
+It may sometimes cause fever in babies, or there could be a drop in their body temperature.
 Along with hypothermia, you may also notice symptoms such as irritability, lethargy, feeding difficulties, respiratory distress, and seizures (6).

 Sepsis refers to the body’s extreme reaction to a bacterial infection.
 In newborns, it may lead to inflammation and organ failure.
 A drop in body temperature is one of the symptoms of sepsis.
 Along with hypothermia, you may also notice feeding difficulties, irritability, vomiting, and lethargy (7).